syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 To show the vertical and horizontal gridlines, use the following properties.

-* [SfDataGrid.gridLinesVisibility](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/gridLinesVisibility.html): To set the border lines for the cells other than header and stacked header cells.
+* [SfDataGrid.gridLinesVisibility](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/gridLinesVisibility.html): To set the border lines for the cells other than a header and stacked header cells.
 * [SfDataGrid.headerGridLinesVisibility](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/headerGridLinesVisibility.html): To set the border lines only for header and stacked header cells.

-The following are the list of options available to customize gridlines,
+The following is the list of options available to customize gridlines.

 * Vertical
 * Horizontal